What would you do if you could have two passports?

 Dual citizenship allows you to more easily switch your tax residency between jurisdictions.
 Perhaps you’ve made large gains on cryptocurrency and are worried about your tax liability when you finally realize some of those gains.

-Certain countries, such as Portugal, don’t tax their residents on crypto gains.
+Certain countries, such as Portugal, don’t (currently) tax their residents on crypto gains.
 Having dual citizenship gives you a guaranteed route into an alternative jurisdiction.

 Access to a better quality of life